jwattspdl/adusa-digital-architecture/project-documentation/Readme.md

 ### Prerequisites

-[List any prerequisites needed to run the microservice, such as software dependencies, environment setup, etc.]
+[List all prerequisites needed to run the microservice, such as software dependencies, environment setup, etc.]

 ### Installation

 [Provide step-by-step instructions on how to install and set up the microservice locally.]

+[This section can contain a number of subsections to accommodate different installation methods, such as Gradle, Docker, etc.]

 ```bash
 # Example commands